Naivedya2004/TEMPERATURECONVERTER/README.md

-# TEMPERATURECONVERTER
+# bharatinternprojects
-bharat intern project 1
+bharat intern project 1 and 2